simon-danielsson/brakoll/README.md

 ```

 - d: description of the issue (obligatory)
-- p: priority from 0 to 100 where 100 is critical priority (optional - def: 0)
+- p: priority from 0 to infinity where the highest number is the most critical priority (optional - fallback: 0)
-- t: tag (optional - def: n/a)
+- t: tag (optional - fallback: n/a)
-- s: status [done | todo] (optional - def: todo)
+- s: status [done | todo] (optional - fallback: todo)

 > [!IMPORTANT]